Polycrystalline silicon: Comparison to monocrystalline silicon

 In single-crystal silicon, also known as monocrystalline silicon, the crystalline framework is homogeneous, which can be recognized by an even external colouring.
 The entire sample is one single, continuous and unbroken crystal as its structure contains no grain boundaries.
 Large single crystals are rare in nature and can also be difficult to produce in the laboratory (see also recrystallisation).
 In contrast, in an amorphous structure the order in atomic positions is limited to short range.

 Polycrystalline and paracrystalline phases are composed of a number of smaller crystals or crystallites.
 Polycrystalline silicon (or semi-crystalline silicon, polysilicon, poly-Si, or simply "poly") is a material consisting of multiple small silicon crystals.
 Polycrystalline cells can be recognized by a visible grain, a "metal flake effect".
 Semiconductor grade (also solar grade) polycrystalline silicon is converted to single-crystal silicon – meaning that the randomly associated crystallites of silicon in polycrystalline silicon are converted to a large single crystal.
 Single-crystal silicon is used to manufacture most Si-based microelectronic devices.
 Polycrystalline silicon can be as much as 99.9999% pure.
 Ultra-pure poly is used in the semiconductor industry, starting from poly rods that are two to three meters in length resulting from the Siemens process.
 In the microelectronics industry (semiconductor industry), poly is used at both the macro and micro scales.
 Single crystals are grown using the Czochralski, zone melting and Bridgman–Stockbarger methods.
 The Czochralski method often uses polysilicon as the starting material.

+While polycrystalline solar panels historically took up significant market share of PV solar manufacturing globally due to its low cost and ease of manufacture compared to monocrystalline, market share has been shrinking since at least 2018.
+In recent years the price gap between the two technologies has narrowed, both in an absolute sense (panel cost per watt), and in LCoE.
+This has contributed in monocrystalline becoming the dominant technology, with some studies showing faster payback periods for monocrystalline despite higher upfront cost.